 True aplastic anemia (most common in adolescents and young adults) is idiopathic in about half of cases.
 Recognized causes are

 Chemicals (eg, benzene, inorganic arsenic)

-Drugs (eg, antineoplastic drugs, antibiotics, nonsteroidal anti-inflammatory drugs, antiseizure drugs, acetazolamide, gold salts, penicillamine, quinacrine)
+Medications (eg, antineoplastic drugs, antibiotics, nonsteroidal anti-inflammatory drugs, antiseizure medications, acetazolamide, gold salts, penicillamine, quinacrine) or toxins

 Hepatitis (seronegative for hepatitis viruses)